-- 4. You will be shown the backup progress on the screen. - 5.
-Follow the process until it completes. - 6.
+- 5. Everything on the drive will be deleted.
+Click Create to continue. - 6.
+You will be shown the backup progress on the screen. - 7.
+Follow the process until it completes. - 8.
 After creating the recovery backup, you can choose to delete the recovery information on your computer.
-If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer. - 7.
+If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer. - 9.
 Unplug the USB drive and label it clearly.